AzaharSK/NajrinPracticeaRepo/AzureCloud/Azure-CLI.md

 <img width="992" height="310" alt="image" src="https://github.com/user-attachments/assets/16a7717a-d570-4606-8914-73a30bf5b487" />

+__⭐ Interview One-Line Answer:__

+- I created an Ubuntu VM inside the application virtual network and subnet.
+- Azure automatically provisioned networking, public IP and SSH keys.
+- The backend REST APIs run inside this VM and communicate privately with database and storage using the private IP.

 __When you run az vm create, Azure also automatically creates:__

 - Network Interface (NIC)